vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 ---

 However, as with all the rules, do not put the horse before the caret.
-Don't optimize it too early, and don't be too stringent.
+Don't optimize code structure too early, and don't be too stringent.
 Focus more on the specifics of your problem than on generics offered by the ivory tower books.

 Sections: